Home >> History & Protocol >> "Play Nice: Some Notes on Scene Etiquette and Leather Protocol"

 Huge BDSM themed events in large rented halls open to the general public as well as to people in the BDSM and Leather scenes.
 The emphasis is on seeing and being seen.
 People wear their best and most outlandish dresses, uniforms, and costumes.
 Performances, costume contests, and scenes take place on stages for the benefit of the audience.
 Cameras and other recording equipment might be allowed for those who want to "make it last longer."
 Unfortunately there is no ballroom dancing.

-A great example of an s&m ball is the yearly S&M Ball that takes place in Houston, Texas.
-Despite my concern over it being open to the general public, nearly everyone there has been into the spirit of the event and dressed appropriately whenever I attended.
+A great example of an s&m ball was the yearly S&M Ball that used to take place in Houston, Texas.
+Despite it being open to the general public, nearly everyone there has been into the spirit of the event and dressed appropriately I attended.

 Back to Top